The 3rd Shanghai Assembly on Cosmology and Structure Formation

 We construct the velocity field based on a DESI BGS group catalog.
 We correct RSD with the traditional linear model, and the group catalog is determined from the DESI BGS sample with the updated DESI Y3 spectroscopic data using an extended halo-based method.

-Speaker: Qingyang Li (SJTU)
+Speaker: Qingyang Li (Shanghai Jiao Tong University)

 • 25